Classes with a picture icon have images on the class detail page

 6083 Easy Basic Fair Isle Techniques

 The Fair Isle technique has been around for centuries, but can be learned in a matter of hours.
 Learn to read charts like a pro.
-Practice knitting in the round with two colors while trapping those pesky floats.
+Practice knitting in the round with 2 colors while trapping those pesky floats.
 Discover the beauty of corrugated ribbing.
-Hold your breath while you cut open a crocheted steek.
+Hold your breath while you cut open a steek.
 There's nothing to it.
 What are you waiting for?

 Sunday 8:30 am - 11:30 am